AcceptsA LookML field name and the associated user attribute

 - Decide what field or fields need to have a restriction.
 In the example above, your users might have a Customer Explore with a dimension called Name.
 The way that field would be referenced is

 - Every user who will interact with the Explore in question needs a value for the access filter.
 In our example, every user will need the list of customer names they are allowed to see.
-You apply these values to each user or user group by utilizing Looker’s user attributes feature, which you can read about here.
+You apply these values to each user or user group by utilizing Looker’s user attributes feature, which you can read about on the User attributes documentation page.
 Let’s suppose we create an allowed_customers user attribute.

 - Finally, connect the user attribute you created with the field that should use its value as a filter.
 In our example, we’ll want to connect the allowed_customers user attribute with the